1969 Grand National: Media coverage

 David Coleman presented Grand National Grandstand: this would be the first National televised in colour.
 Peter O'Sullevan, Julian Wilson (first National commentary), Michael O'Hehir and Michael Seth-Smith provided the commentary.
 This would be the final television commentary on the National for both O'Hehir and Seth-Smith; however, both would continue as Grand National commentators for BBC radio until the mid-1980s.
-O'Hehir wrongly called Highland Wedding a faller at the second Becher's Brook (fence 22), this mistake cruelly cutting short his televised National commentaries.
+O'Hehir wrongly called Highland Wedding a faller at the second Becher's Brook (fence 22) instead of Kilburn, this mistake cruelly cutting short his televised National commentaries.